akintolafemi/credpal/README.md

     - Api documentation is available at [http://localhost:${PORT}/documentation] when project is started

 6.  **Token:**

     - A default token is required to access all endpoints in the /auth route
     - For other routes, the session token generated at login is required to access every other endpoints

+7.  **JWT**
+    - Create a certs folder in the root directory and generate private and public pem files under the names jwt.private.pem and jwt.public.pem.

 ## Running the Project